Villa di Poggio a Caiano: 20th Century and Contemporary Era

-During the Second World War, the villa was used as a haven for bombing for important works of art from all over Tuscany, such as the statues of Michelangelo or Monument of the Four Moors of Livorno, etc. In addition, during the passage of the forehead, he took shelter for the displaced population who took refuge in the large underground subdivisions of this period:.
+During the Second World War, the villa was used as a haven from bombing for important works of art from all over Tuscany, such as the statues of Michelangelo or Monument of the Four Moors of Livorno, etc. In addition, during the Allied invasion of Italy, the villa was used as a shelter for the displaced population, who took refuge in the large underground basements and tunnels.

-In 1984 it became a national museum and since then it has begun an important restoration cycle, where thanks to a precious inventory dated 1911, the interior of the villa was re-constructed as much as possible, recovering all the objects, furniture and artwork scattered among the various museums and state depots.
+In 1984 it became a national museum and since then has begun an important restoration cycle, where thanks to a precious inventory dated 1911, the interior of the villa was re-constructed as much as possible, recovering all the objects, furniture and artwork scattered among the various museums and state depots.

 In the villa and in the gardens were filmed scenes of the movie Darling (1965) directed by John Schlesinger.

-The restoration was concluded in 2007 with the opening to the public of the second floor, where the Museum of Still Life was housed, in which the great paintings of Bartolomeo Bimbi As well as other works from the Medici villas of Castello, Topaia, Ambrogiana Other superintendence deposits.
-Topaia, the Ambrogiana and other depots of the superintendence.
+The restoration was concluded in 2007 with the opening to the public of the second floor, where the Museum of Still Life was housed, in which the great paintings of Bartolomeo Bimbi As well as other works from the Medici villas of Castello, Topaia, Ambrogiana and others.

 On the night of 6 March 2017, about 30 meters of the wall surrounding the villa grounds collapsed.
 Heavy rainfall had undermined its foundation.

 Proposals for the future

-The activity of researchers and restorers has now focused on the recovery to make it available to the public in other environments of the villa.
-Among them are the 17th-century Cucinone and the underground Criptoportico that link it to the villa.
+The activity of researchers and restorers has now focused on restoration to make available to the public other parts of the villa.
+Among them are the 17th-century Cucinone and the underground Criptoportico that links it to the villa.
 This environment is one of the best preserved examples of architecture tailored to the home needs of a court: it includes several rooms for laundry use and also a vegetable garden with aromatic herbs for use in kitchens.
 Along with the 'Ballroom Hall', once a playground, these rooms could be used for the exhibition of the eighteenth-century rides.

 Description

 Exterior

-The roof was modified when in the 1575 Alfonso Parigi replaced the gutter, where there was a walkway and a crowning with a railing with fires, with a sloping roof, also obtaining an elevation of the prospect that alters significantly the proportions of Sangallo's initial project.
+The roof was modified when in 1575 Alfonso Parigi the Elder replaced the gutter, where there was a walkway and a crowning with a railing with fires, with a sloping roof, also obtaining an elevation of the prospect that altered significantly the proportions of Sangallo's initial project.
 The windows that were initially crossed, that is, divided into four parts with a kind of central stone cross, were modified, according to a late-fifteenth century model invented by Baccio d'Agnolo.
 In the seventeenth century, however, the clock tower was added in axis with the central pediment.